Communication Disorders

 3 Credits (3)

-The purpose of this course is to provide future speech-language pathologists, educational diagnosticians and special educators with a foundation for evaluating the linguistic, cognitive and academic skills of students from any cultural liguistic background.
+The purpose of this course is to provide future speech-language pathologists, educational diagnosticians and special educators with a foundation for evaluating the linguistic, cognitive and academic skills of students from any cultural linguistic background.
 The course covers a review of the literature on best practices for working with interpreters during assessments.
 Practitioners will be expected to gather qualitative information about cultural/linguistic and educational histories of school-age children and integrate those results with the results of standardized tests.
 Restricted to: C DS,C D majors.
-May be repeated up to 3 credits.
+By the time of graduation, all SPHS courses need to be passed with a B or better.
+May be repeated up to 6 credits.

 SPHS 5988.
 Clinical Education